 - Notification of any schedule conflicts well in advance.

-- Specific concern in regard to a director's philosophy and/or expectations.
+- Specific concern with a director’s philosophy and/or expectations.

 Appropriate issues to discuss with a director: